Saturday, January 22, 2011

 On Thursday the enemy guns, four of them this time, pinpointed us with remarkable accuracy.
 They have good officers.
 We hear them over the air talking English and German.
 They have so many guns that they can afford to allocate four for the express purpose of silencing our two.

 We open up on the customs-house.
 They reply immediately.
 Their shells fall short, to the left, to the right.
 I’m checking our guns with a compass.
 I realise that the enemy is ranging, that soon the shells will be amongst us.
-So too does Len.
+So too does Len [Kapel].

 “Take cover!” he shouts from the command-post.
 None too soon.
 They have found our range.
 My ears ring and there’s’ a powerful smell of cordite.
 Stones brush my face; shrapnel whistles and I join the others in the rush through dust and smoke.
 We fall into the ditch.
 Breathing heavily and panting and somewhat shaky.
 We comment on the close shave.
 Someone tells a joke.
 The tension evaporates with the laughter.
 We relax.
 ‘Life’ magazines are lying in the ditch.
 I take one and read it.
 It describes, with photographs, the shooting of the scene from the film ‘Razor’s Edge’ in which Isabelle tries to seduce Larry in Paris.
 And multi-coloured advertisements of tasty dishes - of strawberries and cream and juicy steaks.
 And photographs of pretty girls.
 Outside the shells are whizzing overhead but one feels safe with Larry and Isabelle and the strawberries and cream and the pretty girls.
 A shell lands nearby.
 More fumes of cordite percolate into the dug-out.